 5. White Screen of Death (WSoD)

-A completely blank white screen, often called the “White Screen of Death,” can appear due to issues with plugins or insufficient PHP memory.
+A blank white screen, often called the “White Screen of Death,” can appear due to plugin issues or insufficient PHP memory.
 This makes it impossible to access your admin panel.

 6. Database Connection Error